andrew/ultimate-awesome/README.md

 - [awesome-flutter-talks](https://github.com/Rahiche/awesome-flutter-talks) - A list of Flutter related talks .
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
-- [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-fintech](https://github.com/7kfpun/awesome-fintech) - A curated list of amazingly awesome financial libraries, resources and shiny things.
 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.